Lumi-supercomputer/lumi-userguide/docs/hardware/network.md

   <figcaption>Example dragonfly topology.</figcaption>
 </figure>

-In summary the LUMI network dragonfly can be summarized as these three ranks:
+In summary, the LUMI network dragonfly can be summarized as these three ranks:

 - **Rank 1:** multiple compute nodes connected to a switch
 - **Rank 2:** multiple switches all-to-all connected with copper cables forming